How Much Chlorine To Add To Hot Tub Water: First-Time Users’ Guide - O-Care US

 Here’s exactly how we do it when starting with fresh water:

-Step 3: Add the Chlorine
+Step 3 Add the Chlorine Add near jets for even distribution.

-Step 4: Turn On the Jets
+Step 4 Turn On the Jets Run jets 15–20 minutes to mix.

-Step 7: Keep It Balanced
+Step 7 Keep It Balanced Test regularly and adjust after use.

 We’ve heard hot tub water compared to “warm soup,” and honestly, it’s not far off.
 Once you mix in heat, minerals, body oils, sweat, lotions, and a few bathers, that water can change fast.
 And unlike a pool, your hot tub has a much smaller volume, so small imbalances make a big impact.